 - International meetings, study groups, courses and workshops;

-- Rapid publication of the proceedings of meetings and results of research;
+- Rapid publication of the proceeding of meetings and results of research;

 - Publication of the three international journals, ANTICANCER RESEARCH, IN VIVO and CANCER GENOMICS & PROTEOMICS designed to publish rapidly reviews, original results of research and abstracts and procceding of meetings;